commune-ai/commune/docs/module/module_tree.md

-the tree is a map of modules within a folder.
+The goal of the tree is to find all of the files that contains a module.
+When you parse the commune folder, you want to map all of the object's imports to a name.
+This forms a global tree of modules, where the key is the short form and the value is the path to the module class.

 do access the tree